OXID-eSales/developer_documentation/update/upgrade-to-7.0.rst

 * You have Oxid eShop Version 6.5.

-  To get to Oxid eShop Version 6.5, you have performed the necessary incremental updates (see :ref:`update/upgrade-to-7.0:Ensuring the prerequisites`).
+  To get to Oxid eShop Version 6.5, you have performed the required incremental updates (see :ref:`update/upgrade-to-7.0:Ensuring the prerequisites`).

 |procedure|

 1. In the :file:`/source/var/configuration` folder, make a backup of the :file:`shops` folder that contains a :file:`<shop-id>.yaml` file for each subshop.
    |br|